-Hundreds of the world’s leading pediatric and veterinary cancer researchers, representatives from pharma and biotech, regulatory experts, leading cancer and animal health foundations, and childhood and canine cancer patients gathered in Boston in November 2018 for the first- of- its kind Paws for a Cure Research Symposium to share state-of-the-art science and what we know about cancers affecting both kids and pet dogs and to identify the most promising research and collaborations to accelerate progress for these most vulnerable patient groups.
+On September 29 and 30th, many of the world’s leading pediatric and veterinary cancer researchers, representatives from pharma and biotech, leading cancer and animal health foundations, and childhood and canine cancer patients will gather virtually for the second Paws for a Cure Research Symposium to share state-of-the-art science and what we know about cancers affecting both kids and pet dogs and to identify the most promising research and collaborations to accelerate progress for these most vulnerable patient groups.

 Cutting Edge Content

 - Comparative Genomics, Immunology and Imaging